poparide/takehome-project/README.md

 We've created a base project for you to work from with the intention of providing a bit of structure and save you time fiddling around with setup and config.
 You can change anything you like, but please stick with [Django Rest Framework](https://www.django-rest-framework.org/).

 ## Instructions
 To get started, **Fork this project** or create a new repository from the template.
-Please make your copy public for easy review.
+Please make your copy *private*.
+You should have received a list Github accounts belonging to your reviewers.
+Once ready, please invite them to collaborate so they can review your project.

 ---